sakkammadam/polyExec/README.md

 ## Precursor

-Previously, we have used the [Polygon repo.](https://github.com/sakkammadam/polygon) to create a library file (triangle.so) We will copy the interface file (polygon.hpp) and the library file (triangle.so) to this repo.
+Previously, we have used the [Polygon repo.](https://github.com/sakkammadam/polygon) to create library files (triangle.so) and (square.so)
+We will copy the interface file (polygon.hpp) and the library files (triangle.so) and (square.so) to this repo.

 ## Implementation details